 Breaking down the options

-If you are a purist when it comes to agile you will be more comfortable with the structure which delivers 4ish week sprints, User Stories, Story Points, Stakeholder demos and so forth.
-Whilst other flavours of agile use some of these principles, the purist form agile is most suited to engineering rather than product value and outcomes.
-It is nimbler than Waterfall but is held back by a lot of process governance rather than being more outcomes focused – as some would say there is more red tape.
+If you are a purist when it comes to agile you will be more comfortable with the structure which delivers 4ish week sprints, User Stories, Story Points, Stakeholder demos, and so forth.
+Whilst other flavors of agile use some of these principles, the purist form of agile is most suited to engineering rather than product value and outcomes.
+It is nimbler than Waterfall but is held back by a lot of process governance rather than being more outcomes-focused – as some would say there is more red tape.

 Azure DevOps provides a standardised way of running Agile to help you work plan your iterations.
 The options provided to manage the requirements are a backlog view which hosts requirements at an Epic, Feature, User Story and Task level along with a sprint board to host the planned User Stories for any sprint.